tomasvytas/client-portal/GOOGLE_DRIVE_SETUP.md

 ### Files not appearing in Google Drive
 - Check the service account email in the JSON file
 - Verify the folder was shared with the correct email
+- Make sure `GOOGLE_DRIVE_BASE_FOLDER_ID` is set correctly
+- Verify the folder ID is correct (check the URL)
 - Check Vercel logs for detailed error messages

+### Error: "GOOGLE_DRIVE_BASE_FOLDER_ID environment variable is required"
+- You need to set the `GOOGLE_DRIVE_BASE_FOLDER_ID` environment variable
+- Get the folder ID from the Google Drive URL after sharing the folder with the service account
+- The folder ID is the part after `/folders/` in the URL